jrreed83/thebitstream/content/posts/how-to-setup-trigger-on-digital-ocean/index.md

 ## Google Apps Scripts

-Google Apps Scripts let you interact with Google Workspace products, like Google Sheets and Google Documents, in javascript.
+Google Apps Scripts let you interact with Google Workspace products, like Google Sheets and Google Documents, in Javascript.
 All you need to do is open up a Google Sheet, click the "Extensions" Tab in the top toolbar, and select "Apps Script".
 This opens up an editor that lets you implement and test your "container-bound" script, setup triggers, and add credentials.